Quiver moduli and quantum loop algebras: -characters via shuffle algebras

 The word ``Sym" in \eqref{eqn:mult} denotes symmetrization with respect to the

 permutations of the variables $\{z_{i1}, \dots, z_{i,n_i+n'_i}\}$ for each $i$ independently.
 The reason for formula \eqref{eqn:mult} is to ensure that there exists an algebra homomorphism

 whose domain is the negative half (in Drinfeld's new realization, \cite{Dr}) of the quantum loop algebra $\UU$ of $\fg$.
-We refer to \cite{N Cat} for an overview of the generators-and-relations presentation of $\UU$, and note that it involves sufficiently many relations so that $\Upsilon$ is injective.
-The corresponding set of relations is so far only known for finite type (\cite{B, Dr}) and simply-laced (\cite{N Loop}) $\fg$, see \cite{N Arbitrary} for a discussion.
+We refer to \cite{N Cat} for an overview of the generators-and-relations presentation of $\UU$, and note that (by definition) it involves sufficiently many relations so that $\Upsilon$ is injective.
+The corresponding set of relations is so far only known explicitly for finite type (\cite{B, Dr}), more generally for strongly symmetrizable (\cite{N new new}), and for simply-laced (\cite{N Loop}) symmetrizable Kac-Moody Lie algebras $\fg$.
+See \cite{N Arbitrary} for a discussion.